mikevercoelen/basenji/docs/README.md

 ## The problem

-Setting up a solid boilerplate for your application sucks.
+Setting up a solid boilerplate for your React / Redux application sucks.

 Basenji solves this problem.

 ## Motivation

-I have researched most boilerplates, starter kits and webpack configurations around in the last few months.
-Basenji is the result of this deep research.
-I have extracted all cool stuff from these projects and created a solid framework.
+The last 6 months I have deeply researched [most boilerplates, starter kits and webpack configurations](https://github.com/xgrommx/awesome-redux).
+Basenji is the result of this research.

+## Why use Basenji?

+* You have NO boilerplate stuff anymore, no webpack stuff, no nothing, just your application code.
+* Basenji uses optimization techniques to create the best possible webpack configuration with fast builds and rebuilds.